 (Model 1) JS (Model 2) JS + A (Model 3) JS + A + D (Model 4) JS + A + D + BPN

 Job Satisfaction 215 195 121 123

-(.014) (.016) (.021) (.019)
+• (.014) (.016) (.021) (.019)

 Positive Emotions .014 .012 .012

 (.019) (.016) (.016)

 Negative Emotions .058 .031 .030

-0 (.020) (.014) (.014)
+(.020) (.014) (.014)

 Disengagement .145 .155

 (.019) (.020)

 Relatedness 011

 (.018)

 Competence .037

-- (.021)
+(.021)

 Autonomy 011

-· (.021)
+• (.021)

 Controls YES YES YES YES

 Observations 929 929 929 914

 McFadden R .238 .246 .292 .294

 Change in R .006 .046 .003

 RMSE .4317 .4299 .4164 .4173

 BIC 1163.18 1167.03 1113.42 1118.43

-Notes: \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+Notes \\\ p<0.01, \\ p<0.05, \ p<0.1.
 Robust standard errors in parentheses.
 Dependent Variable is binary Quit Intentions, namely stated intention to quit the job within the next 6 months, with Yes and Not Sure categories merged (0 = No; 1 = Yes / Not Sure).
-The significance of changes in $\mathbb{R}^2$ is tested using the Stata hireg command.
+The significance of changes in R2 is tested using the Stata hireg command.
 Standardised scores are used throughout.
 65 observations with missing well-being observations are dropped.

-To identify the 'best' model, I use the Stata hireg command (Bern, 2005) to test for significant differences in R across models.
+use the Stata hireg command (Bern, 2005) to test for significant differences in R across models.
 Based on the criteria of highest R and lowest RMSE and BIC, Model 3 (job satisfaction + affect + disengagement) is optimal, explaining 29.2% of variation in quit intentions, versus 24.0% for single-item job satisfaction alone.
 Using a composite model increases explanatory power by 5.2 percentage points.
 I do not find much evidence of sequence sensitivity.
 However, combing global affect with any other measure reverses the sign of global positive affect and renders it non-significant, thus reducing its diagnostic power.

-4.2.3.
+5.2.3.
 Heterogeneity Analysis

 Organisations may be concerned about retaining particular sub-groups of workers.
-I thus rerun the main regression analysis incorporating interaction terms to investigate heterogeneity in the predictive power of different well-being measures for particular sub-groups of measures, namely university educated workers, women, high self-rated performers, recent hires and senior workers.
+I thus re-run the main regression analysis incorporating interaction terms to investigate heterogeneity in the predictive power of different well-being measures for particular sub-groups of measures, namely university educated workers, women, high self-rated performers, recent hires and senior workers.
 S19 in the Supplementary Materials outlines the results.
 I find limited evidence of heterogeneity.
 Both the job satisfaction and disengagement measures appear to have greater predictive power in relation to employees who have been with the organisation for longer.
 The effect sizes are similar (small) but are, as expected, oppositely signed.
 I find a larger effect for competence for longer serving and more senior workers, but interestingly, the interaction coefficients for the two groups are oppositely signed (positive for workers of longer tenure and negative for more senior workers).

-4.2.4 Single-item job satisfaction v multifaceted job satisfaction
+5.2.4 Single-item job satisfaction v multifaceted job satisfaction

 Finally, I investigate the extent to which using a multifaceted job satisfaction measure could assist organisations who are concerned about voluntary turnover by increasing explanatory power.
-The results are set out in S20 in the Supplementary Materials.
-Using a multifaceted measure, the Job Descriptive Index (JDI), increases $R^2$ by 6.2 percentage points (from 24.2% to 30.4%), reduces BIC (by 38.3) and RMSE and moves the job satisfaction model into first place ahead of disengagement in the well-being indicator rankings.
+The results are set out in S20.
+Using a multifaceted measure, the Job Descriptive Index (JDI), increases R by 6.2 percentage points (from 24.2% to 30.4%), reduces BIC (by 38.3) and RMSE and moves the job satisfaction model into first place ahead of disengagement in the well-being indicator rankings.
 In addition, the facet coefficients provide organisations with valuable insights into the interaction between quit intention formation and how workers evaluate specific aspects of their jobs.
+For example, a one standard deviation rise in satisfaction with promotion opportunities reduces the probability of quit intentions by 8.8 percentage points (<.001), an effect size that is almost three times as large as that associated with an equivalent rise in pay satisfaction (-3.3%; p=.026).